flocked/Anima/README.md

 Performs animations with a decaying acceleration.

-You either provide **target** values and the animation will animate the values to the targets with a decelerating acceleration.
+You either provide **values** and the animation will animate the properties to the values with a decelerating acceleration.

 ```swift
 Anima.animate(withDecay: .value) {